How To Get To Cuba As An American Citizen

 What To Avoid In Havana

 At night or even during the day, a Cuban may ask you if you know the time or some arbitrary question to start conversation.
 JUST IGNORE THEM.
 TELL THEM TO FUCK OFF.
 They’re not actually being nice and friendly.
-They are promoters that get paid by different establishments to bring tourists in, in which they get a commission, and may also play you by ordering a drink that you may have to pay for, and then also aggressively ask you for money at the end.
+They are promoters that get paid by different establishments to bring tourists in and they get a commission.
+They may also play you by ordering a drink that you may have to pay for, and then also aggressively ask you for money at the end.
 How do I know this?
 I got played, don’t judge me.

 How To Get Internet

 The myth that there is no internet in Cuba is….well…a myth…just like every other thing in this country.
 You may buy an internet card at any Etecsa store for 1CUC.
 There is a massive line and they have different hours on weekends.
 I advise you to buy a bunch at once.
 That hour goes by quickly and I don’t have time to play games with that line.
 If the store ends up being closed when you need a card or you just don’t want to wait in line, you can buy one from someone off the streets for 1.5CUC.
 There are certain squares that have the wifi and only those squares.
 Where can you find these plazas?
 Just look around and see if there are crowds of people on their phone or laptop and know that you’ve found the place.
 Around here are park benches, just ask around if someone is selling “tarjetas de wifi” and someone is bound to try to sell you one.

 To connect to the wifi, click on the wifi option and a screen pops up.
 You will need to enter your username and password that was given to you on the card.
 And then boom, you are connected to the outside world.
 Once you log in, the time starts and once you log off the time stops, and you will need to re-log back in to use the rest of your hour.